What challenges does human-centric IT solve?

 Traditionally, IT has focused on measuring outputs.
 In Service Management, that means measuring customer satisfaction (CSAT) and maintaining Service Level Agreement (SLA) targets.
 In Project Delivery, that means focusing on the budget and schedule, such as in digital transformation projects.

 But by measuring IT in this way, we cannot truly understand how enterprise end-users are experiencing IT services, and what value IT is creating for the business.
-These traditional metrics do not measure, for example, whether Enterprise IT applications are making employees more efficient.
+These traditional metrics do not measure, for example, whether Enterprise IT applications are making employees happy and more productive.

 Focusing on output leads to the “Watermelon Effect”

-IT starts to make decisions based on gut feelings, rather than real end-user data.
-It should come as no surprise that these decisions are unlikely to support employees in the ways that they need and want to be supported.
+IT department starts to make decisions based on gut feelings rather than real end-user data.
+It should be no surprise that these decisions are unlikely to support employees in the ways they need and want to be supported.

-This is why HappySignals exists.
-We want to enable IT to better understand how its various services and projects are helping end-users (or not).
+IT departments need to better understand how its various services and projects are helping end-users (or not).
 Enterprise IT end-users experience many different IT touchpoints, from support services to enterprise applications, computer and mobile devices, remote work, and collaboration with IT.
-IT needs to be able to holistically understand and quantify end-user happiness and productivity in all these different areas.
+IT team needs to be able to holistically understand and quantify end-user happiness and productivity in all these different areas.

 End-user experience data enables IT to achieve outcomes that matter